Dimensionality Reduction with Koopman Generalized Eigenfunctions: Conclusions

 \section{Conclusions}

 In this work, we presented a methodology to achieve a low dimensional Koopman representation based on Koopman generalized eigenfunctions.
-The novel formulation is designed to match the number of input to the number of output in order to avoid least square approximation when performing Koopman based exact linearization.
-The obtained formulation, when applied to the rigid body dynamics leads to a quasi-linear Koopman based model, which can be exactly linearized resulting into a single integrator dynamics.
+The novel formulation is designed to match the number of inputs to the number of outputs in order to avoid the least square approximation when performing Koopman based linearization.
+The obtained formulation, when applied to the rigid body dynamics leads to a quasi-linear Koopman based model, which can be linearized resulting into a single integrator decoupled MIMO dynamics.
 Practically, any linear controller can be designed in the presented formulation.
 When applied to the quadrotor case study, the resulting quasi-linear model is fully-actuated and it is used to design a single loop LQ flight controller.
-The presented hardware in the loop results showcase the methodology implementability to real-time applications in presence of noise and delays.
+The presented hardware in the loop results showcase the methodology potential in real-time applications in presence of noise and feedback delays.
 The unique results achieved in this work highlight the practical advantages of Koopman based strategies posing them as viable solution to the underactuation problem.
+Future works will focus on deriving an exact bound of condition \eqref{eq:condition1}.